 For the fall, Johns Hopkins has decided that all classes, undergraduate and graduate level, will be held online so I'll be remote for the most part this upcoming semester.
 Thankfully I will still be able to work in the lab and push my research forward!

-Do you think your last semester of remote learning at Manhattan College has prepared you for remote learning this fall?
+Do you think your last semester of remote learning at Manhattan University has prepared you for remote learning this fall?

 Is there anything you would like to share with the class of 2020?